 Strategic Implications for Modern Benefits Design

-The ACA set the floor, but progressive employers are building upon it to create competitive, cost-effective, and engaging benefits ecosystems.
+The ACA set the floor, but progressive employers are building on it to create competitive and cost-effective benefits ecosystems.
 The law's emphasis on prevention and value has accelerated trends toward:

 - Integration of Health and Financial Wellness: Programs like WellthCare exemplify the next evolution, where ACA-mandated $0 preventive care is not just a compliance item but the starting point for a system that rewards healthy behavior with direct financial benefits (like store credits and retirement contributions), creating a powerful "health-to-wealth" flywheel.